Phlebotomy Certification Cumberland, Georgia

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing study materials provided to you by the credentialing agency.
 Every agency has examination materials based on their competency exams.
 Be positive to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the official exam.
-NPS provides full study materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are inputted in the national registry and a digital copy of your official certification is available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.